-Bullying is a problem some children may encounter, which is of great concern to parents and teachers.
-Resolving the problem requires cooperation between the school and parents.
-Bullying can be physical, verbal or emotional and may be carried out by groups or by an individual.
+Children may encounter bullying - this is of great concern to parents and teachers.
+Where bullying occurs in a school, resolving the problem requires cooperation between the school and parents.
+Bullying can be physical, verbal or emotional and may be carried out by groups or by an individual, and may be carried out online.